The ULTIMATE GUIDE to Lifetime Mortgages in 2024

 A lifetime mortgage in the UK works by letting you release a percentage of the equity tied up in your home without having to move out.

 With a lifetime mortgage, you continue to own and live in your home.

-Here’s the nitty-gritty: you take out a loan secured on your property, with the loan amount and any accrued interest repaid when you either pass away or move into long-term care.
+You take out a loan secured on your property, with the loan amount and any accrued interest repaid when you either pass away or move into long-term care.

 How much can I borrow?

 Your age and the value of your home will determine how much you can borrow.